HasThemes/wp-plugin-manager/readme.txt

 Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-"Plugin Manager" is a plugin which allow you to disable plugins for page/posts
+"WP Plugin Manager" is a plugin which allow you to disable plugins for page/posts

 == Description ==
 In this modern era, there is a huge demand for faster loading websites.
 If a website loads fast then it is considered to be more reliable and professional.
 The website loading speed plays a vital role when it comes to user experience.
 It also creates a strong impression on your visitor which even results in a higher conversion rate.